 4. Slam Down Hard on Visual Aspects

 The human brain is inherently visual.
 The available mental bandwidth for visual elements is far greater than for written and spoken words.
-Whether you use a pitch deck template or hire a professional pitch deck design service, your presentation needs to have harmoniously matched colors and hues tell a richer, more satisfying story that transcends the dimensional flatness of text.
-Used intelligently, static visual elements and animations can seriously improve the impact of your slide presentation.
+Whether you use a pitch deck template or hire a professional pitch deck design service, your presentation needs to have harmoniously matched colors and hues that tell a richer, more satisfying story that transcends the dimensional flatness of text.

 As with every other aspect of a powerful presentation, irrelevancies must be tossed out.
 Always ask yourself how a proposed visual element contributes to the clarity of the business vision you want to convey.